hgiasac/blog-builder/pages/posts/2021-01-01-TimescaleDB_2.0_with_Hasura_Part_2:_Multi_node.md

 ## Create Distributed hypertable

-Next step, we need to create distributed hypertable instead of normal, or non-distributed hypertable.
+Next step, we need to create distributed hypertable instead of normal, non-distributed hypertable.
 The difference of Distributed hypertable is, the data is stored across data node instances.
 The access node stores metadata of data nodes and distributes the requests and queries appropriately to those nodes, then aggregates the results received from them.
 Non-distributed  `hypertable` still stores data locally in current server.

 The function is similar to `hypertable`.
 We run it after creating table